m-adnan8080/ansible-k8s-cluster/README.md

 # Ansible setup multi-node Kubernetes cluster in VMs
 This repo is used ansible to setup multinodes Kubernetes cluster in virtual machines or bare-metal servers.
 Tested on Debian / Redhat Family linux server to setup K8S cluster version 1.21.4-0.

+## Tested on OS
+- Ubuntu 18.04 or higher
+- CentOS 7 or higher

 ## Tools requirement
 - Git
 - OpenSSH client and SSH Keys for passwordless authentication between ansible host and servers